typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/triple-slash-reference.md

 Use of triple-slash reference type directives is discouraged in favor of the newer `import` style.
 This rule allows you to ban use of `/// <reference path="" />`, `/// <reference types="" />`, or `/// <reference lib="" />` directives.

-If you use the `no-triple-slash-reference` rule, consider using this rule instead.
+Consider using this rule in place of [`no-triple-slash-reference`](./no-triple-slash-reference.md) which has been deprecated.

 ## Rule Details